mrnaveira/rust-blockchain/README.md

 Thread spawning and handling is implemented using [`crossbeam-utils`](https://crates.io/crates/crossbeam-utils) to reduce boilerplate code from the standard library.

 Also, all threads share data, specifically the **block list** and the **transaction pool**.
-Those two data structures are implement by using `Arc<Mutex>` to allow multiple concurrent writes and reads in a safe way from separate threads.
+Those two data structures are implemented by using `Arc<Mutex>` to allow multiple concurrent writes and reads in a safe way from separate threads.

 ## Roadmap